jochenwierum/termshare/README.md

 So the only way to solve this problem is to wrap the [PTY](https://en.wikipedia.org/wiki/Pseudoterminal) of the invoked command and keep track of the current state on our own.
-Whenever a new clients connects, we can derive the current state.
+Whenever a new client connects, we can derive the current state.
 This sounds easy, but the number of ansi sequences is really huge, not every sequence is documented and handling unicode in a terminal is not funny either.

 The best solution I found was [xterm.js](https://xtermjs.org/).
 It's [serialize addon](https://github.com/xtermjs/xterm.js/tree/master/addons/xterm-addon-serialize) isn't complete, but it is the best solution I could find.
 It exports the currently visible screen and the most important terminal state.
 However, a big portion of the state (like the mouse interaction) is not exported yet.
 But for most use cases, it is still perfect!
 And it is a *much* better solution than I am able to write myself (believe me, I tried!).

 On the serverside, termshare uses xterm.js headless to simulate a virtual terminal.
-Whenever a client connects, the terminal is serialized and send to the client.
+Whenever a client connects, the terminal is serialized and sent to the client.
 This includes the currently visible content of the screen and some state.
 The clients also use xterm.js in the browser to render the terminal.
 All following changes are pushed to the client as they happen.